WranglHQ/comment-parser/README.md

+changed from the original source

+now returns an object containing:
+- parsed jsdoc data
+- markdown array

+also new opts values like tag whitelist, submitting description as a tag, inputting loose tags instead of actual jsdoc

+---

 # comment-parser

 Generic JSDoc-like comment parser.
 This library is not intended to be documentation generator, but rather composite unit for it.